pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 * For some operator updates, it’s not possible to have a BC adapter.
 If it's FC break, an upgrader is not needed.
 In such a case, the operator number could still help to check compatibility and to quickly detect the source of failure with meaningful error.
 * For most of the operator changes, the upgrader code is not expected to be heavy.
 However, the performance overhead should be observed, especially for edge use cases.
 * If there are multiple upgraders (for example, v20 runtime loading both v0 and v10 models).
-* If the breakage is hard (there is no upgrader), throw “version not supported” error and suggest to regenerate the model.

 ### FC updates